MariamManv/qa-auto-engineer-javascript-project-44/README.md

 cd qa-auto-engineer-javascript-project-44

-4. Install the project dependencies by running the command:
+4. Install the project dependencies.

-npm install

 5. Run the script of the game, that you want to play: